greyqz/blog-backup/source/_posts/2017-04-16-How-Can-I-See-the-Comments.md

 ## Step 3

-Then you maybe can see my comments (?!!)
+Then you maybe can see Disqus comments (?!!)

 If not, press `Windows + R` and run `ipconfig /flushdns`. (for Windows)